project-imas/app-password/README.md

 ## Background

-The "iMAS App Password" provides a simple way to include a password prompt to protect your application's data.
-It has just enough logic to enforce password strength, show alerts when input is invalid, and provide means for a customizable user interface.
+The "iMAS App Password" framework provides a simple way to include passcode support into your application.
+It has the logic to enforce passcode strength, and can react to any passcode input.
+The framework contains two types of pass codes, a simple passcode (numeric) and a complex passcode (a combination of numbers and characters).
+The frameworks works with the "iMAS Secure Foundation" framework in order to provide advanced security for both types codes.

 ## Vulnerabilities Addressed
 1. No application password